After enjoying a beautiful Christmas with my family at home, I was looking very much forward to new years eve in Bang- Bang- Bangkok.

 We took a boat to go over to Laos.
 It was actually a pretty sad side with cheap markets and children beggars.
 This was obviously mapped out as a tourist trap.
 Laos itself is a beautiful country and this short trip really did’t gave it justice.

 We also took the opportunity to visit a village that has a special beauty standard for women.
 These rings around the women’s neck weight about 5kg and are not really comfortable but apparently suffering and beauty comes hand in hand – not only in Thailand.

 The White temple is definitely a wonderful building but don’t get fooled by the pictures, there were literally hundreds of people trying to get a glimpse at this amazing building.
 This temple is not real temple in it’s traditional way. there are no monks and it is only 15 years old.
 A private person build and designed this masterpiece and also financed the building out of his own pocket.

 Chiang Mai had more street food to offer on it’s floating markets

 I even got my henna tattoo done in Chiang Mai, we spend about a week there

-After all the impressions of Chiang Mai and it´s City flair it was time to leave the Town and go for a retreat.
-I was looking forward to some relaxing beach time and I was most definitely not disappointed Khanom Beach is easily one of my favorite spots in whole Thailand.
+After all the impressions of Chiang Mai and it’s City flair it was time to leave the town and go for a retreat.
+I was looking forward to some relaxing beach time and I was most definitely not disappointed.
+Khanom Beach is easily one of my favourite spots in whole Thailand.
 Very quite, if you are looking to party then this place is not for you.
-But you enjoy good food, lovely people and piece & quite then this is your dream destination.
+But if you enjoy good food, lovely people and piece & quite then this is your dream destination.

 I am sorry for keeping you waiting for so long and I do hope you enjoyed this piece about Thailand.
-Please don´t hesitate to ask if you have any questions.
+Please do not hesitate to ask if you have any questions.
 Also, I was so in love with some of the henna tattoos that before I left back to Sweden I actually got the real deal in a tattoo studio recommended from a friend of mine.

 With saying that, much love